-Integral Yoga Magazine: Swami Dayananda teaches a course on Vedanta and psychotherapy.
+Integral Yoga Magazine: Swami Dayananda taught a course on Vedanta and psychotherapy.
 How did this evolve?

 Swami Tadatmananda: Swami Dayananda (Pujya Swamiji) tells a story of how he had been teaching Advaita Vedanta in India for some ten or fifteen years and he felt that these teachings were so powerful that any sincere student with proper guidance could become enlightened.
 But, then he came to America in 1976 and started teaching western students.
 He soon discovered that too many of these disciples had considerable emotional and psychological obstacles that stood in the way of significant spiritual growth.
 There is plenty of support for this in the teachings of Vedanta.